rohitgeddam/FindMyRoomie/README.md

 ### 1. What personal details of yours would you be sharing with us and why?

-To aid you in your roommate search, to help others find you and also to provide you relevant roommate suggestions, you will be asked to share your "Name", "Email", "Date of Birth", "Gender", "Diet", "Hometown", "Degree and Course", "Country of Origin".
-You are free to include anything in your bio (which could include your instagram ID and other social media handles).
+To aid you in your roommate search, to help others find you, and also to provide you with relevant roommate suggestions, you will be asked to share your "Name", "Email", "Date of Birth", "Gender", "Diet", "Hometown", "Degree and Course", "Country of Origin".
+You are free to include anything in your bio (which could include your Instagram ID and other social media handles).

-### 2. Will we be storing your details and if so how would we use them?
+### 2. Will we be storing your details, and how will we use them?

 Yes, we will be storing them in our database.
-This will ONLY be used by us to match you with potential roommates and to improve our software.
+We will ONLY use this to match you with potential roommates and improve our software.

-### 3. Will we share it with any third-party instituitons?
+### 3. Will we share it with any third-party institutions?

-NO. Your data is safe with us and we will not be sharing/lending/renting it with any outside instituitons/personnel.
+NO. Your data is safe with us, and we will not be sharing/lending/renting it with any outside institutions/personnel.

 ### 4. How long will you store my data?